Safety

 Safety for Boaters

-Always check the weather forecast before heading out on the water.
-If a storm develops while you’re outside, move to a protected cove immediately and wait until it passes.
-Lightning poses a serious danger both on open water and on land.
+Always check the weather before heading onto the water.
+If a storm develops, move to a protected cove and wait for it to pass—lightning is dangerous both on the water and on land.

-Many drowning incidents occur when people never intended to enter the water.
-Distances across the lake can be deceiving—don’t overestimate your abilities.
+Many drowning incidents happen when people never intended to enter the water.
+Distances can be misleading—don’t overestimate your abilities.
 Always wear a life jacket.
-Stay safe out there.

 Hunting Season Safety for Hunters and Visitors